docwho2/java-chime-voicesdk-sma/README.md

 - ChatGPT: "Lake Superior is XXX feet deep, etc."

 The Bot still knows the context you're in and what you said to ChatGPT during the call, so it knows when you come back that you are still referring
 Lake Superior.
-If you tell the bot you want to speak with a person it will return the "Transfer" intent back and the Next Action will the Connect use case of take back and transfer which is the same as pressing 3 at the main menu.
+If you tell the bot you want to speak with a person it will return the "Transfer" intent back and the Next Action will be the Connect use case of take back and transfer which is the same as pressing 3 at the main menu.

 ```java